1st/RiverORM/README.md

 ```sh
 make test
 ```

+Some tests require a running database, so ensure you have one available (either via Docker or locally).
+The tests will automatically connect to the database specified in the `POSTGRES_DSN` environment variable.

 Find all tests in the `tests` directory.
 The tests are run using `pytest`, which provides a detailed output of the test results.